What’s the AgChat Foundation?

 What can I do to get involved?

-- Connecting via social media sites like Facebook, Twitter, LinkedIn and YouTube has been the first step for many.
+- Connecting via social media sites like Facebook, Twitter, Instagram and Pinterest has been the first step for many.
 We will continue to build this through these groups and our website – agchat.org.
 We’re excited about getting new ideas from all the members of the community to see how we can grow the number of farmers agvocating through social media.
-We also have committees designed around each of our program areas which volunteers are encouraged to contact:

 - Simple definition is that agvocacy is a combination of agriculture and advocacy and was coined by Mike Haley, a grain farmer and cattleman from Ohio.
 The inherent active nature of the word has led many farmers and others in ag to make it a favorite for many in the #AgChat community and spread it to other channels and personal conversations.
 Agvocacy is not about targeting any selected group, such as media or elected officials – it’s representative of ag proactively telling our story.